deis/workflow/src/understanding-deis/concepts.md

 ## Docker

-[Docker][] is an open source project to pack, ship and run any application as a lightweight, portable, self-sufficient container.
+[Docker][] is an open source project to build, ship and run any application as a lightweight, portable, self-sufficient container.

-Deis curates your applications as Docker images, which are then distributed across your cluster as Docker containers.
+Workflow uses Docker Images and the Docker Engine (via Kubernetes) to package and run your application respectively.

-(Deis itself is also a set of coordinated Docker containers.)
+If you have not yet converted your application to containers, Workflow provides a simple and straightforward "source to Docker image" capability.
+Supporting multiple language runtimes via community buildpacks, building your application in a container can be as easy as `git push deis master`.

 ## Applications